iilegacyyii/iilegacyyii.github.io/_posts/2024-04-24-disabling-etw-ti-without-ppl.markdown

 3. Lack of ETW-TI telemetry
     - Checking if a process is raising no events of a common event type e.g. `ReadVmLogging`.
 (Credit to [@bakki](https://twitter.com/shubakki))
 4. Update to Windows 11
-    - As this bug no longer exists on Windows 11, if migration is possible that I will always recommend this over alternatives.
+    - As this bug no longer exists on Windows 11, if migration is possible I will always recommend this over alternatives.

 # References